William Szamosszegi ama

 Some miners manage their Hash-rate like a fund -they mine coins that they think will appreciate in value.

-Q5:@Will how do you think the incoming change in ethereum algorithm from POW to POS could affect mining industry (specially for the home miners) considering it has been the most profitable and it is the second more important coin in terms of mcap? do you consider this change will in some way "lead the way" in the market?
+Q5:@Will how do you think the incoming change in ethereum algorithm from POW to POS could affect mining industry (specially for the home miners) considering it has been the most profitable and it is the second more important coin in terms of mcap?

 A:The Proposed change in the ETH protocol has been scaring Miners away from the ETH Asics for years.
 It has made the ETH mining opportunity more profitable.
 The change from PoW to PoS will make the ETH Asics obsolete.